 Tung Lung Chau

 Walk on the Wild Side

-A wild, rugged island in the southeastern New Territories, Tung Lung Chau packs plenty into its 2.42 square kilometres.
+A wild, rugged island in the southeastern New Territories, Tung Lung Chau packs plenty into its 2.42 square kilometres and makes for a great spot to go camping in Hong Kong.
 It features prehistoric stone carvings; a ruined 16th century fort; pleasant walking paths to the scenic southern tip and over the 230-metre-high Nam Tong Shan; and some of Hong Kong’s best outdoor rock climbing.
 And it tends to be pretty empty, perhaps because there are only a few boats there a day and very basic services.
 The government campsite is in a picturesque location next to the fort.